Netixsol-Innovator-Internship/Hassan-Mujahid/Week5/Day-3/Readme.md

   - `price`: Product price (required).
   - `stock`: Quantity available in stock (required).
   - `storeId`: Reference to the store selling this product.
-  - `Image`: Handle and store uploaded image from the device in database.
+  - `Image`: Reference to the image associated with this product.
   - `createdAt`: Timestamp of product creation.

 ---